ServerMod/MultiAdmin/README.md

 - STOPNEXTROUND: Stops the server at the end of this round

 ## Config settings
+All configuration settings go into a file named `scp_multiadmin.cfg` (you'll have to make this file) in the same directory as MultiAdmin.exe
 Config Option | Value Type | Default Value | Description
 --- | :---: | :---: | :------:
 manual_start | Boolean | False | Whether or not to start the server automatically when launching MultiAdmin